dantleech/blog/source/_posts/2022-02-13-song-fansong.md

 discovering how to select multiple notes at the same time - the trick is to use `internal edit mode` vs. `draw mode` (unlike other DAWs the editing in Ardour isn't that context sensitive).
-This allowed me to more effectively compose long regions of MIDI without resorting to copying a single (lined) region multiple times.
+This allowed me to more effectively compose long regions of MIDI without resorting to copying a single (linked) region multiple times.

 ### Lead Guitar